yaotongms/azure-sdk-for-net/samples/TryDynamicJson/README.md

 ### Get a property

-For example, you can get a JSON property like any C# property:
+You can get a JSON property like any C# property:

 ```csharp
 /// JSON is """{ Name = "name" }"""